Skip to content

 Turn items inside out and close zippers and hooks

 Flip every garment inside out before it goes in the drum to protect the outer surface from friction and preserve color vibrancy.
 Close all zippers, hooks, and snaps so they cannot catch on surrounding fabric during the cycle.
+This step is critical for preserving clean, minimalist essentials like the sleeveless Christina Boatneck Sleeveless Shell, shielding its smooth front profile from rough internal abrasions.

 Use mesh bags and avoid overloading the machine